cognitedata/reveal/documentation/docs/migration-guide.md

 }
 ```

 If the model isn't compatible with `@cognite/reveal`, it must be reprocessed.
 This can be done by [uploading a new revision in Cognite Fusion](https://docs.cognite.com/cdf/3d/guides/3dmodels_upload.html).
+When uploading a new revision, asset mappings must be recreated.
+If the node hierarchy in the new revision is identical to the previous model node IDs should be identical and the asset mappings can be copied from one revision to the other by using the [get3DMappings](https://docs.cognite.com/api/v1/#operation/get3DMappings)- and [create3DMappings](https://docs.cognite.com/api/v1/#operation/create3DMappings)-API endpoints.

+Another alternative is to use the experimental 'reprocess' endpoint which generates new model outputs for a 3D model and is less intrusive than uploading a new revision.
+Since this endpoint is experimental it's not publicly exposed in the API yet.
+Please contact [lars.moastuen@cognite.com](mailto:lars.moastuen@cognite.com) if you want to explore this option.